5T33Z0/Lenovo-T530-Hackintosh-OpenCore/ACPI/Enable_XCPM/README.md

 # Enabling XCPM for Ivy Bridge CPUs
->**Compatibility**: macOS Catalina and newer
+> **Compatibility**: macOS Catalina and newer

-## Background:
+## Background
 Apple deactivated the `X86PlatformPlugin` support for Ivy Bridge CPUs in macOS a few years back.
 Instead, the `ACPI_SMC_PlatformPlugin` is used for CPU power management up to macOS Big Sur.
-Since macOS Monterey 12.3+, Apple dropped the 'plugin-type' check within X86PlatformPlugin.
-This will load the plugin automatically so that `SSDT-PLUG` is no longer required.
-Since macOS Ventura removed the `ACPI_SMC_PlatformPlugin`, `SSDT-PM` tables generated for 'plugin-type' 0 can't attach to the mising plugin and therefore CPU Power management won't work corectly any more (no Turbo states).
-So when switching to macOS Ventura, re-generating you SSDT-PM with XCPM Support is mandatory!

-Although `XCPM` is supported by Ivy Bridge CPUs natively.
-But there isn't much info about how to re-enable it in OpenCore's documentation:
+Although Ivy Bridge CPUs are capable of utilizing `XCPM`, it's deactivated in macOS.
+And there isn't much info about how to re-enable it in OpenCore's documentation:

->Note that the following configurations are unsupported by XCPM (at least out of the box): Consumer Ivy Bridge (0x0306A9) as Apple disabled XCPM for Ivy Bridge and recommends legacy power management for these CPUs. `_xcpm_bootstrap` should manually be patched to enforce XCPM on these CPUs […].
+> Note that the following configurations are unsupported by XCPM (at least out of the box): Consumer Ivy Bridge (0x0306A9) as Apple disabled XCPM for Ivy Bridge and recommends legacy power management for these CPUs. `_xcpm_bootstrap` should manually be patched to enforce XCPM on these CPUs […].

-So that's exactly what we are going to do: re-enable `XCPM` with a kernel patch, 2 kernel quirks and a modified `SSDT-XCPM.aml` or `SSDT-PLUG.aml` to use the `X86PlatformPlugin` (i.e. setting Plugin Type to `1`).
+This guide explains re-enable `XCPM` with a kernel patch, 2 kernel quirks and a modified `SSDT-XCPM.aml` or `SSDT-PLUG.aml` to use the `X86PlatformPlugin` (i.e. setting Plugin Type to `1`).

-**NOTES:**
+> [!WARNING]
+>

-- Enabling `X86PlatformPlugin` for Ivy Bridge CPUs is not recommended – in my experience the CPU performance is worse than using the legacy plugin.
+> Enabling `X86PlatformPlugin` for Ivy Bridge CPUs is not recommended – in my experience CPU performance is worse than using the legacy plugin.
 This guide only exists to show you that you *can* re-enable it – not that you *should* do it!

-- In macOS Ventura you need to force-ebnable `XCPM` because Apple removed the actual binary from the `ACPI_SMC_PlatformPlugin` kext so selecting Plugin-Type `0` no longer works.
-However, if you can disable CFG Lock in BIOS, you can re-inject the necessary kexts for re-enabling ACPI CPU Power Management.
-But this only works if CFG Lock is disabled, otherwise the system crashes on boot.
+### macOS Monterey
+With the release of macOS Monterey, Apple dropped the Plugin-Type check, so that the `X86PlatformPlugin` is loaded by default.
+For Haswell and newer CPUs this is great, since you no longer need `SSDT-PLUG` to enable Plugin-Type 1.
+But for Ivy Bridge and older, you now need to select Plugin-Type 0 explicitly.
+If you've previously generated an `SSDT-PM` with ssdtPRGen, it's already configured to use Plugin-Type 0, so ACPI CPU Power Management is still working.
+From macOS Ventura onwards, it's a different story…

+### macOS Ventura and newer
+When Apple released macOS Ventura, they removed the actual `ACPI_SMC_PlatformPlugin` binary from the `ACPI_SMC_PlatformPlugin.kext` itself (previously located under S/L/E/IOPlatformPluginFamily.kext/Contents/PlugIns/ACPI_SMC_PlatformPlugin.kext/Contents/MacOS/), rendering `SSDT-PM` generated for Plugin-Type 0 useless since it cannot utilize a plugin which is no longer present.
+Instead, the `X86PlaformPlugin` is loaded by default.
+Therefore, CPU Power Management doesn't work correctly on legacy Intel CPUs out of the box (no turbo states, incorrect LFM frequency, higher average clock).
+So when switching to macOS Ventura or newer, you either have to:

+- [**Re-enable ACPI CPU Power Management**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(Legacy)#re-enabling-acpi-power-management-in-macos-13-and-newer) (recommended, default in my EFI)
+- Force-enable XCPM (Ivy Bridge only) (not recommended)

 ## Requirements: